-Gunman kills at least 13 in Nova Scotia in Canada's worst mass murder since 1989
+Gunman kills at least 16 in Nova Scotia in Canada's worst mass shooting

 “We’re not fully aware of what (the) total might be,” said Leather.

-At one juncture on Saturday evening, Wortman “appears to have been wearing - if not all - then a portion of a police uniform,” Leather said.
+At one point on Saturday evening, Wortman “appears to have been wearing - if not all - then a portion of a police uniform,” Leather said.
 But he did not specify whether the suspect had been disguised as an officer when the killings occurred.

 “The fact that this individual had a uniform and a police car at his disposal certainly speaks to it not being a random act,” Leather said.